Home icon Free Home Survey

 As well as a range of flexible working policies, regular health checks and mental health support, Unilever have set up an internal employee network, Enable@Unilever, which supports colleagues with disabilities.

-Their website includes a comprehensive section on inclusion and diversity, taking ownership of their responsibilities and showing that they are serious about improving.
+Their website includes a comprehensive section on inclusion and diversity, taking ownership of their responsibilities and showing that they are serious about improving and enhancing their reputation as a disability-friendly employer.

 For example, they have committed to more accurately reflecting how society really looks in their advertising.
 Only 2% of characters in adverts in 2019 were disabled, and Unilever wants to change this.